 - The Austrians: A Thousand Year Odyssey, by Gordon Brook-Shepard

 - The World of Yesterday, by Stefan Zweig

 Wienerschnitzel is the nation’s most famous culinary export, with each region having their own version on this ubiquitous Austrian dish.
 Numerous other Austrian dishes centre around meat, including Tafelspitz, Vienna Wurst, and Austrian Goulash, the local take on the famous Central European meat stew.
 Other savoury offerings include Erdäpfelsalat (potato salad) and spargel (spring asparagus).
 If you’re in the mood for something sweeter, there is no shortage of mouth-watering deserts, including apple strudels, kaiserschmarrn and sachertorte (Viennese chocolate cake with apricot jam).

-Austria is credited with introducing coffee to Europe in the form of its coffehouses, and coffee remains an integral part of Austrian social life.
-Beer is popularly consumed throughout the country, while schnaps are sometimes served at the end of a meal.
+Austria is credited with introducing coffee to Europe in the form of its coffee houses, and coffee remains an integral part of Austrian social life.
+Beer is popularly consumed throughout the country, while schnapps are sometimes served at the end of a meal.

 Health and Safety

 Generally Austria is safe to travel around in, though always exercise common sense while travelling.